JakefromSparr/Nous-A-Game-for-Connoisseurs/logs/improvements.md

 - Implemented scoring logic in questionEngine
 - Renamed src/engine/utils to utils.js and updated imports
 - Added schema validation for loading and saving game state
+- Added devSuite folder with Node, Vite, Zod, and Jest tooling